PPC advertising is an awesome marketing tool that can deliver considerable results to those who implement it correctly.

 4. Not tracking your ads

-If you want to understand whether your PPC campaigns deliver any sorts of results at all, you need to be tracking your ads.
+If you want to understand whether your PPC campaigns deliver any sort of results at all, you need to be tracking your ads.
 Moreover, you need to track them separately from all other marketing activities that you might be doing.

-An easy way to do this is simply integrate PPC campaigns with your website analytics.
+An easy way to do this is simply to integrate PPC campaigns with your website analytics.
 This way you can track every visit to your website from a specific (or a group of) keywords and understand the ROI of your PPC budget.

 5. Not utilizing the negative keywords feature